CallumBeaney/program-ideas/README.md

   Terminal programs, little websites.
 Focus on historical value.
 Try to use less familiar langs like Haskell or Julia.
   - [Cistercian Numerals](https://www.unicode.org/L2/L2020/20290-cistercian-digits.pdf)
   - [Mangarevan Binary](https://en.wikipedia.org/wiki/Mangareva#Binary_counting_system), [2](https://www.nature.com/articles/nature.2013.14380), [3](https://www.youtube.com/watch?v=hewNo1Qp9rg)

+- **business card scanner** -- and adds it to a database for later handling.
+Only advantage to to making this now might be it'd be FOSS where others are paid-for.

 <br>